OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-17.md

 ## Luke 17:5

-The apostles said to the Lord, “Increase our faith!”
+The apostles implored the Lord, “Strengthen our faith!”

 ## Luke 17:6